 There are many different traditional funeral service options available to families who select burial as the final disposition for their loved one.
 A traditional service may include a viewing or a visitation prior to the actual funeral service.
 The visitation can take place the evening before the funeral, just prior to the funeral service, or at both times.
 A visitation is an option, however it is not required.
 You may choose an arrangement that does not include a viewing, such as a closed casket funeral or direct burial.
 Following the funeral service, friends and family usually drive to the cemetery in procession.
 The deceased may then be interred in the cemetery or entombed in a mausoleum following the committal service.

-At the Ludwick Funeral Homes, Inc., we offer the finest selection of caskets, burial vaults, and clothing available in the funeral industry today.
+At the Ludwick Funeral Homes and Cremation Care, Inc., we offer the finest selection of caskets, burial vaults, and clothing available in the funeral industry today.
 These items can be customized to meet your personal tastes and needs.
 Through the use of memory tables, picture boards, photo collages, and Memorial DVD’s, funerals can be personalized to remember and honor the life of a loved one.
 We have the ability in our funeral homes to have live music played during the viewing or visitation and service.
 We also assist in arranging for dove releases, the rendering of military honors, horse drawn funerals, balloon releases, and other Signature Services to help make the funeral or memorial service more meaningful.

 Even the smallest touch can make a big difference in personalizing your funeral services.
 There’s no right or wrong when it comes to celebrating your loved one and honoring their life, accomplishments, and individuality.